Hi there. Let me introduce myself.

-Currently, I am a Fulbright-National Geographic Digital Storyteller in Mexico City, where I write for National Geographic Voices and am at work on a new bilingual podcast (coming soon!).
-The details are still a surprise -- it’s more fun that way -- but I can tell you that the series will be about children, refugees, the global spread of fascism, and my grandmother.
+Currently, I am a Fulbright-National Geographic Digital Storyteller in Mexico City, where I write for National Geographic Voices and am at work on a new bilingual podcast.
+The details are still a surprise, but I can tell you that the series will be about children, refugees, the global spread of fascism, and my grandmother.

-I have produced podcasts and other digital media for WNYC’s Death, Sex and Money and Here’s The Thing with Alec Baldwin, Panoply’s Wealth Wits, the Pop Culture Collaborative’s Wonderland, the independent podcast Data Stories, the Google News Lab, and the photographers Wendy Ewald and Fazal Sheikh.
+I have produced podcasts and other digital media for WNYC, Panoply, the Pop Culture Collaborative, the independent podcast Data Stories, the Google News Lab, and the photographers Wendy Ewald and Fazal Sheikh.

 I received my BA from Amherst College and my MA in Digital Media and Narrative Nonfiction from the CUNY Graduate Center.
-A native of Maine, I have also lived in Nicaragua, Bolivia, Chile, Bangladesh, and France.
-I am now gradually earning my stripes as a New Yorker.
+A native of Maine, I am gradually earning my stripes as a New Yorker.